 Nanoplastics are the greater concern because smaller particles have a higher surface-area-to-volume ratio — more chemical leaching per unit mass — and they generate more reactive oxygen species when cells attempt to process them.
 Polystyrene nanoparticles trigger pro-inflammatory cytokine release in human immune cells at concentrations within the range of real-world exposure.
 The polymers themselves were once assumed to be biologically inert.
 That assumption is being revised.

-The honest assessment: most health-effects evidence comes from cell cultures and animal models, not from tracking humans over years.
-The Marfella study is the exception.
+The honest assessment: most health-effects evidence still comes from cell cultures and animal models, not from tracking humans over years.
+The Marfella study is the prospective exception.
 IARCInternational Agency for Research on Cancer has not classified microplastics.
 No dose-response relationship has been established in humans.
 The WHOWorld Health Organization reviewed the evidence in and concluded there was limited evidence of adverse effects at current exposure levels — while flagging that the data was thin and the biologically relevant size fraction was below most detection thresholds.
 The field is roughly where BPA research was in the early 2000s — the exposure data is strong, the mechanism is plausible, and the epidemiology is just beginning.

 Evidence strength: microplastics and human health